home

 Near the end, after the death of her attacker, Michèle is quizzed by police.
 As ever, she keeps her cards close to her chest, and tells the interrogator only as much as she wants him to know.
 This leads to a delightful pay-off that depends upon every secret piece of information we, as spectators, have come to accumulate about her.
 As the policeman recaps the astonishing facts of the case, Michèle merely replies, with the slightest of smiles: “Who could imagine such a thing?”

-MORE Verhoeven: Starship Troopers
+MORE Verhoeven: Starship Troopers, Showgirls

 © Cristina Álvarez López & Adrian Martin, January 2017